symfony/symfony-docs/contributing/community/review-comments.rst

 * "Please use 4 spaces instead of tabs", "This needs be on the previous line";

 During a pull request review you can usually leave more then one comment, you don't have to use "Please" all the time.
 But it wouldn't hurt.

 It may not seem like much, but saying "Thank you" does make others feel more welcome.

-Using humor
+Using Humor
 -----------

-In short: Don't be a troll; This violates the Code of Conduct and may even get you banned!
+In short: Extreme misbehavior will not be tolerated and may even get you banned;
 Keep it real and friendly.

 **Don't use sarcasm for a serious topic, that's not something that belongs to the Symfony community.** And don't marginalize someone's problems;